 Color variations, including RCC, can be influenced by genetic, sex, size, physiological responses, and environmental conditions (David et al. 2004, Parichy et al. 2009, Meilisza et al. 2017, Linhares et al. 2018).
-The study of RCC variations in neon tetra is important to reveal its status as a basis for the development of the strains.
-This study aimed at analyzing RCC variation of cultured neon tetra's based on sex, size, and location as basic knowledge for development its strains.
+The study of RCC variations in neon tetra is important to reveal its color performance status neon tetra aquaculture based on sex, size, and farm location as a basis for breeding strategies on development of these strains.

 Materials and Methods